lzl124631x/covid-19-backend/README.md

 This project contains the code to power the api for covid projections web portal.

+Install the stable version of yarn from - https://classic.yarnpkg.com/en/docs/install/#windows-stable

 In the project directory, you can:

 ### Preferred IDE